humanconnectome/NDA_submissions/README.md

 # crosswalk

-HCP implementation of a suite of in-house and pip-installed (python-based) tools to facilitate open and reproducible harmonization between local REDCap databases and BOX sources with NDA data dictionary.
-Use this repo to identify HCP-lifespan specific variable names in either database system, and/or to develop a similar Crosswalk for your own data (e.g. to talk to your Redcap, Box, and NDA data dictionary APIs using the libraries developed and/or curated here).
+HCP implementation of a suite of in-house and pip-installed (python-based) tools to facilitate open, debatable, and reproducible harmonization between local REDCap databases and BOX sources with NDA data dictionary.
+Use this repo to identify HCP-lifespan specific variable names in either database system, and/or to develop a similar Crosswalk for your own data (e.g. to talk to your Redcap, Box, and NDA data dictionary
+APIs using the libraries developed and/or curated here).
+Take what you like, leave the rest.
+This repository is as general as we can make it without breaking record of the history of decisions made by the
+HCP, every one of which matters when it comes to debating the definition of 'Harmonized.'

 ## Directory structure
 - **Crosswalk/** - The object oriented library used for mapping